EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 Insofar as we can view electromagnetic forces as a metric effect in a one-up space, this can be said to be a unifying perspective with gravity, where we are used explaining in metric terms.
 However, even if it does predict the hydrogen spectrum, the coulomb potential in the Dirac equation is considered somewhat of a hack rather than a full model of electrodynamics.
 Similarly, it is also not difficult to point out limitations of this model of electrostatics.

 For instance, it is not obvious how to model both attraction and repulsion.
 Seeing as how all excitations of the geometric equation are either orthogonal to, or will diffract into such a potential well, this simple model by itself provides no more repulsion, than metric variations in the non-compact dimensions provide anti-gravity.
 Of course one might consider variations of the metric going the other way; but to retain the geometric picture, that it is the curvature of the compact dimension that generates the apparent force on waves travelling along geodesics, this would seemingly require us to think of positive and negative charged excitations as travelling around distinct compact dimensions, experiencing complimentary effects on their compact metrics.
 Which raises at least as many questions as it attempts to answer.

+[NOTE: it is not clear to me how Kaluza–Klein gets around this; does it claim to be able to model both positive and negative charge purely as a metric effect, and if it does, what is wrong with the argument above?]

 Again, our intent is to set the scope of this article to a self-contained presentation of the discrete geometric derivative, with some illustration of its properties amd utility.
 This limited scope should not be construed, as an exhaustive exploration of all such possibilities appearing to be in sight.